milesisbetterxoxo/FNF-FunkinGoldyEngine-lua/README.md

 * KadeDev & GitHub Contributors - Made Kade Engine (some code is from there)
 * Leather128 & GitHub Contributors - Made Leather Engine and his Goldy Engine Fork (some code is from there)
 * srPerez - Made VS Shaggy & original 9K notes
+* Starmapo - Made Psych Engine Extra, which is the base of Goldy Engine.

 ## Psych Engine's Special Thanks
 * SqirraRNG - Chart Editor's Sound Waveform base code